The danger of CRISPR gene-editing technology used in food or even humans

 He Jiankui is an associated professor at the China Southern University of Science and Technology in Shenzhen.
 After the widespread reaction, he put his future work on hold.
 Since then China has tightened the rules on gene editing in humans and scientists and institutions could expect severe penalties if they should break those new rules.

 To start modifying humans is taking the CRISPR technology quite some steps further.
-If the scientific community does not abide by the highest ethical principles in the future, our earth could be populated by a new Frankenstein race.
+If the scientific community does not abide by the highest ethical principles in the future, a new Frankenstein race could populate our earth.
 Let us hope it will not happen.

 Source: NaturalHealth365, an article written by Dena Schmidt, staff writer, December 10, 2018